Directly to the content

 Glutamine is an important amino acid that plays a role in many bodily processes.
 It is known for its positive effect on the immune system, muscle metabolism and regeneration after training.
 These properties could have an indirect effect on longevity by helping to maintain a healthy body and prevent disease.

 Some studies have shown that glutamine can strengthen the immune system, which is particularly important as a strong immune system helps to ward off disease and therefore increase life expectancy.
-In addition, the amino acid can support intestinal health, which is also important for general health and well-being.
+In addition, the amino acid can support gut health, which is also important for general health and well-being.

 Glutamine's ability to shorten recovery time after exercise could also contribute to longevity.
 Regular and effective exercise is a key factor in good health and longevity, and glutamine could help achieve this goal.

-Your cart is currently empty.
+Your shopping cart is empty